 A. One example of a manipulative practice would include announcements of negative information concerning an issuer, such as false statements about SEC investigations and/or trading suspensions or DTC chills.
 Other examples include false or misleading statements indicating a company has engaged in fraudulent activity when it has not.
 A common example that has come up recently involves an alleged fraudster who files frivolous litigation accusing public companies of spam or other illegal activity while at the same time his cohorts engage in short sales of the same company.
 This is clearly illegal.

 Another form of manipulation can occur when the Short Seller shorts a large percentage of the public float of the security he’s trading.
 Under these circumstances, it may be difficult for the Short Seller to establish that he intended to cover.
 His broker may also have difficulty showing that he acted reasonably in accepting the Short Seller’s order.

-Question: Where do I report illegal short sales?
+Q. Where do I report an illegal short sale?